-Greek Pasta Salad with kalamata olives, tomatoes, cucumbers, feta cheese and a zesty homemade dressing is an easy summer side dish perfect for potlucks and picnics.
-This colorful, flavorful salad is easy to make ahead and serve with chicken or your favorite protein for a quick dinner the whole family will love!
+This Easy Greek Pasta Salad recipe with feta cheese, kalamata olives, tomatoes, cucumbers and homemade dressing is a delicious pasta salad and perfect side dish for summer potlucks and picnics.
+This healthy Greek salad is easy to make ahead and serve with chicken or your favorite protein for a quick dinner the whole family will love!

-When I make the Italian version, I like to add chopped salami, pepperoni or ham.
-But the Greek version is usually meatless, which makes it a wonderfully easy side dish that goes with just about anything.
+When I make the Italian pasta salad, I like to add chopped salami, pepperoni or ham.
+But the Greek salad recipe is usually meatless, which makes it a wonderfully easy side dish that goes with just about anything.

-- Rotini pasta -- We like tri color pasta because it adds more color
+- Tri color rotini pasta -- We like tri-color rotini because it adds more color

-- Feta cheese -- a must for Greek salad
+- Feta cheese -- Creamy feta cheese is a must for Greek salad

 - Pepperoncini peppers -- either chopped or whole